Infinity Guitar Works

 After World War II, Seth returned to Gibson for a few years.
 Working on products such as the optical tremolo and the GA-50 amplifier.

 Seth was briefly tempted back to the Navy.
-Splitting his time between working for the Navy and Gibson for a number of years.
+Splitting his time between working for the Navy and Gibson for many years.

-Gibson’s president at the time, Ted McCarty asked Seth to design and new type of pickup that would beat DeArmond at their own game and supersede the Dynasonic pickup.
-Hopefully, this would keep Les Paul happy and remove the need for him to tinker with is signature guitars anymore.
+Gibson’s president at the time, Ted McCarty asked Seth to design a new type of pickup that would beat DeArmond at their own game and supersede the Dynasonic pickup.
+Hopefully, this would keep Les Paul happy and remove the need for him to tinker with his signature guitars anymore.

 Staple Pickup